All the vacation, none of the planning

 Initially, TripSwap did still include the trip itineraries created by locals, but also included a feature where two users could create trips for one another while also staying in each others' homes for the duration of the trip, but this idea was later scrapped based on user responses.

-Feedback
+Feedback on Concepts

 Participatory Design Workshop